Collabify/Collabify_Backend/README.md

 First clone the repo and `cd` into the Collabify_Backend folder.
 Next run `$ npm install` to install all of the dependencies.
 Don't forget to add a logs folder so the logger has somewhere to put log files.

 ## Usage
-You can run the server by using the command `node server.js` or if you want to specify the port you can run `export PORT=PORT_NUMBER` and then `node server.js`.
-If you want to put it all together you can run `PORT=PORT_NUMBER node server.js`.
+You can run the server by using the command `node server.js`.
+If you want to specify the port or hostname, you can run 'PORT=PORT_NUMBER HOST=HOSTNAME node server.js'.
+By default, the server listens on port 1337 and on each interface (INADDR_ANY).

 To add new modules run `npm install module --save` if it is required for running the server or `npm install module --save-dev` if it is a build tool like grunt or gulp and is not necessary for the server to run.